Inclusionary Housing Program for Developers

 The required application document can be found here.

 The information on the plan will be used to review the number, type, and location of required inclusionary units.
 Developers propose which units will be designated as inclusionary for review and approval by the Housing Division to ensure the designated units meet the Ordinance requirements.

 Inclusionary housing units are representative of the entire project, including locations, unit types, sizes, finishes, and amenities.
 The interior and exterior finishes of the market rate and inclusionary units mirror those of market rate units.
 Once the designated inclusionary housing units are approved, the City prepares an Affordable Housing Covenant which identifies the inclusionary units and outlines the affordability requirements.
 Inclusionary housing units are required to be permanently affordable.

 The Housing Division sets sales prices of inclusionary homeownership units prior to making them available to income-eligible buyers.
-Prices are set to be affordable to households making 65% of the area median income paying 30% of their income for mortgage, condominium fees, taxes and insurance costs.
+Prices are set to be affordable to households making 90% of the area median income paying 30% of their income for the monthly housing payment, which includes mortgage payments, condominium or related fees, taxes, utilities, insurance costs and parking fees, if any.
 Prices vary according to unit size, mortgage interest rates, condominium and other fees for each development.
 Developers should contact the Housing Division to discuss sales prices as inclusionary developments near completion.

-The Housing Division works with developers and owners of inclusionry units to identify and approve eliglble tenants and homebuyers for inclusionary units.
-As developments approach completion, developers should contact the the Housing Division to review the City's marketing and resident selection processes.
+The Housing Division works with developers and owners of inclusionary units to identify and approve eligible tenants and homebuyers for inclusionary units.
+As developments approach completion, developers should contact the Housing Division to review the City's marketing and resident selection processes.
 The Housing Division markets available units, accepts applications, and reviews and approves applicants for inclusionary homeownership units.